Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/access-management/030_user-management.en.md

 {{< example user_approve_unverified >}}

-Analogously, you can decide agains allowing this user any special access:
+Analogously, you can decide against allowing this user any special access:

 {{< example user_deny >}}